Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Introduction

-with zero boundary condition.
-It is shown (Theorem 5.1, \cite{KrylovHeat}) that there exists $\lambda\in\left(0,1\right)$ such that, with probability one, there is a dense subset of $\left[0,T\right]$ on which
+with Dirichlet boundary condition.
+Theorem 5.1 of \cite{KrylovHeat} shows that there exists $\lambda\in\left(0,1\right)$ such that, with probability one, there is a dense subset of $\left[0,T\right]$ on which

-On this set it is clear that the density can have no space derivative at the absorbing boundary.
+On this set it is clear that the density can have no spatial derivative at the absorbing boundary.

-Our study of this SPDE problem is motivated by \cite{Bush}, in which a structural model is proposed for the loss due to default in a large portfolio of credit risky assets.
-The authors construct a finite system of Brownian motions, correlated through a common diffusion term, which are killed upon hitting a boundary at zero.
-As the number of particles in the system approaches infinity, the empirical measure of the particles -- that is the proportion of particles falling in a given set -- converges to the probabilistic solution\emph{ }$\nu$ of (\ref{eq:TheWeakProblem}) defined in Section 2.
-That (\ref{eq:TheWeakProblem}) has a unique measure-valued solution allows us to characterise the model in \cite{Bush} through the SPDE and Dirichlet boundary condition.

-In the proceeding section we present the construction of the solution to (\ref{eq:TheWeakProblem}) and demonstrate its essential properties.
-A proof of the significant $\left(3+\beta\right)$-condition (Theorem \ref{TDCE2}) is presented in Section 3.
-The remaining sections are devoted to proving the above two theorems.
+In the next section we present the construction of the solution to (\ref{eq:TheWeakProblem}) and describe its properties.
+A proof of Proposition \ref{TDCE2} is presented in Section 3, and this is the main probabilistic result used to prove the above two theorems in Sections 4 and 5.